tahaawan123/Password_Generate/README.md

-Password Generator using Streamlit
+Password Generator & Strength Checker

+Overview

-This is a simple password generator built using Python and Streamlit.
-The app allows users to generate strong passwords based on their preferences, such as including digits and special characters.
+This is a Streamlit web application that allows users to generate strong passwords and check the strength of their own passwords.
+It ensures security by verifying password length, the presence of special characters, uppercase letters, lowercase letters, and numbers.

 Features

-✅ Generate passwords of customizable length (8 to 25 characters).
-✅ Option to include digits (0-9).
-✅ Option to include special characters (e.g., !@#$%^&*).
-✅ User-friendly interface with an interactive slider and checkboxes.
-✅ Styled UI with CSS for a better experience.
+Password Generator: Generates a secure password based on user preferences.

+Password Strength Checker: Evaluates password strength based on predefined security criteria.

-✅ Built using Streamlit for quick and easy deployment.
+Interactive UI: Built with Streamlit for an easy-to-use interface.

 Installation